Rayjk123/mortgage-calculator/README.md

 1. Run `npm start` to run locally.
 2. Head to the Expo DevTools running locally which should automatically open
 3. 🍎 On your iPhone or iPad, open the default Apple "Camera" app and scan the QR code you see in the terminal or in Expo Dev Tools.

+## ESLint
+The project enforces ESLint.
+To validate that your ESLint is correct run `npm run eslint` to validate and if you want to autofix some basic issues use `npm run eslint-fix`